 This emotional process is often referred to as the SARA model.
 SARA stands for Shock, Anger, Resistance and Acceptance.
 As we coach leaders on their 360 degree feedback results, we find that people need to go through this process before they are able to use the feedback effectively to make improvements in their lives.

 - Shock: Our initial response to feedback may be shock, or denial of the feedback, especially if what we hear is unexpected or contradicts our own views.
 When people are experiencing shock, they may say things like, “This report must not be right,” or “What?
 I don’t understand this report.”

 - Anger: As we realize what the feedback means, shock can turn into anger or anxiety, particularly as we see the implications of it.
 During the anger stage, people may say things like, “Who said this anyway?!” or “This report just doesn’t fit my current situation.”

 - Resistance: If feedback indicates the need for change, we may experience a period of resistance.
 Change can be difficult, or at least uncomfortable.
 When experiencing resistance, people may say, “That’s just the way I am, take it or leave it,” or “I get it, but I don’t like it.”

 - Acceptance: Finally, as we process the feedback, we come to a point of acceptance, which leaves us at a higher place than where we started.
 When an individual is finally accepting their feedback, you may hear them say, “What can I do to improve?” or “How can I best use this feedback?”

 Critical or unexpected feedback can leave us in shock, anxious, and possibly even angry for days, weeks- or longer.
 Feedback from someone significant to us (i.e., spouse, friend, boss) may be especially difficult to deal with.

-The good news is that those who initially respond with greater shock or anger to feedback often end up with a higher commitment to what they learned through the process.
+The good news is that those who initially respond with greater shock or anger to feedback often end up with a higher commitment to change and improved.